-I can’t say I blame you for considering creating your website with Squarespace (read my full review).
+I don't blame you for considering creating your website with Squarespace.

 After all, they have some of the most beautiful templates in the industry, a robust eCommerce platform, you can customize your site in great detail, and not forgetting the lightning fast responses from the support team.